-That means filling half of your plate with non-starchy veggies, incorporating protein and healthy fat with every meal.
-For many, it will mean limiting complex or starchy carbohydrates to one serving per meal or less.
-For those with high insulin levels, consider limiting the complex or starchy carbohydrates to no more than one serving per day.
+The Optimal Plate Method™ strategy involves filling half of your plate with non-starchy veggies, incorporating protein, adding healthy fats and including 0-2 servings of starchy carbohydrates.
+For those with high insulin levels, consider limiting the complex or starchy carbohydrates to no more than 1-2 servings per day.
 You also want to avoid refined flours and carbohydrates altogether.

 Limit Complex or Starchy Carbohydrates

 This includes whole grains, starchy vegetables (potatoes, sweet potatoes, butternut squash, acorn squash, plantains), and fruits (especially high glycemic fruits like mango and pineapple).
 Consider limiting grains in your diet, as both refined and whole grains can increase some people’s blood sugar levels more rapidly.
 For fruits, prioritize low glycemic options like grapefruit, berries, lemons, limes, and cherries.

 Reduce Added Sugar Intake

 Do a pantry assessment to become aware of all of the hidden sources of sugar that are sneaking into your diet.
 Try to avoid added sugar in everyday food items like dressings, condiments, and yogurts.
 Added sugars can add up quickly and will create a blood sugar rollercoaster throughout the day.